stuta/Luajit-Tcp-Server/README.md

 Currently this just collection of test code, tested with Luajit.

-WTypes.lua, WinBase.lua and win_socket.lua are copied from https://github.com/Wiladams/LJIT2Win32.
+WTypes.lua, WinBase.lua guiddef.lua, kernel32_ffi.lua and win_socket.lua have been copied from https://github.com/Wiladams/TINN.

 All code will be OSX + Windows + Linux.
 Contributios are welcome.